Is Bayern's break the answer to players' workload nightmare? – DW – 11/15/2024

 Bigger changes might only come if FIFA loses to FIFPRO in the courts or at the European Commission, but that could take years.
 Some sort of body to oversee the football calendar and make sure there are breaks for players is a dream for unions.

-The calendar is planned 5-6 years in advance – with Euro 2024, an expanded 2025 Club World Cup and 2026 World Cup happening each June-July consecutively.
+The calendar is planned five to six years in advance — with Euro 2024, an expanded 2025 Club World Cup and 2026 World Cup happening each June-July consecutively.
 With club seasons from August to May, no one is taking responsibility for player well-being.

 Formula 1 offers exhausted footballers hope.
 There is a governing body for rules (FIA) and a separate arm organizing races (F1).

 If the European Commission also forces football at some point to carry out a similar split, progress could be made on the punishing calendar.
-Until then, its seems it is down to small acts of mercy from the likes of Vincent Kompany.
+Until then, it seems it's down to small acts of mercy from the likes of Vincent Kompany.

 Edited by: Chuck Penfold